poppy-project/poppy-docs/en/getting-started/connect.md

 * [for the Poppy Humanoid](https://github.com/poppy-project/poppy-humanoid/releases/)

 They can be written to a SD-card (at least 8 Go) by using classical utility tools.
-One the SD-card is ready, just insert it into the board.
-Then when you plug your robot it should automatically start and you should be able to connect to its web interface.
+Once the SD-card is ready, just insert it into the board.
+Then when you switch on your robot it should automatically start and you should be able to connect to its web interface.

 > **Info** More details can be found in the [startup section](../installation/README.md).